- What is Ripple?

 Recommended reading: Common Crypto Investing Strategies Every Investor Should Know

-How to Store XRP
+How to store XRP

 There are multiple ways of storing XRP, from a cold wallet, hot wallet or with a custodian.
 Individual risk tolerance and preferences will determine the method employed by most users.

 Many of these storage methods can seem complex, especially if you are not tech-savvy.
 Caleb & Brown provides end-to-end custody solutions for hassle-free storage and peace of mind investing.
-We have a battle-tested security infrastructure, through the leading asset security platform Fireblocks.
+We have a battle-tested security infrastructure through the leading asset security platform Fireblocks.
 All clients receive a free security consultation to ensure they follow security best practices.

 Recommended reading: Crypto Security Part 1: Best Practices